MrDalo/frontend-testing-framework/README.md

 ## Introduction

-This is the template repository which serves as a starting point for implementation of the **Front-end Testing Framework** created by Dalibor Králik as a master thesis at **Masaryk University Faculty of Informatics**.
+This is the template repository which serves as a starting point for implementation of the **Front-end Testing Framework: : A Practical Guide** created by Dalibor Králik as a master thesis at **Masaryk University Faculty of Informatics**.

 This template contains initialized testing environment for different testing type like: